aegis4048/GasCompressibility-py/README.md

 GasCompressibility-py is a Python library for calculating the gas compressibility factor, $Z$, based on real gas law.
 It is designed with practical oil field application in mind, in which the required inputs ($T$, $P$, and $\gamma_{g}$) can be readily obtained from the surface facility.

+## 0. Documentation

 Have you ever had an experience of finding the package that piques your interest, only to give up a few moments later after finding out that it has an insane learning curve because the documentation sucks?
 Worry not. **The package comes with extensive documentation support.** If you have any questions or looking for tutorials, just skim through this README introduction or check out the [official documentation](https://aegis4048.github.io/GasCompressibility-py/theories.html).

 <a href="https://aegis4048.github.io/GasCompressibility-py/calc_z.html" target="_blank">
   <img align="center" src="misc/documentation_gallery.png" alt="GasCompressibility-py Documentation" />
 </a>

+Each page in the documentation have a Disqus plugin section where you can leave comments for any questions.
+Check the [Discussion Forum](https://aegis4048.github.io/GasCompressibility-py/discussion.html) page to post your questions!

 ## 1. Installation